RotierenderRoland/BundleWrap_demo/README.md

 	Sets backend server connection timeout to 5000ms

 	frontend:
-	Allows any incomming HTTP connections on port 80
+	Allows any incoming HTTP connections on port 80
 	Uses http_backend as the backend

 	backend:
-	Uses round.robin for load balancing
+	Uses round-robin for load balancing
 	Uses every web server of the apache-webserver group as backend

 ### Apache Bundle: